ccmpbll/ccmpbll.github.io/projects/logi-circle-mount.md

 The only other parts needed were an M2x16 socket head cap screw and an M2 nut to attach the camera to the mount.

 ## Update - Several Months Later
 As mentioned above, I chose to print this part in carbon fiber PLA.
 This turned out to be a bad choice.
 The sun coming through the window in the afternoon turned out to be much hotter than I assumed.
 The heat caused the part to deform so that the camera was pointing down at the ground.
-I reprinted the part, this time in carbon fiber PETG.
-Hopefully this will perform much better.
+I reprinted the part, this time in carbon fiber PETG, and it has performed much better.

 ## Finished Product
 ![](/assets/images/cameramount.jpeg)